DaemonAlex/JobSelector/README.md

 # Optimized Job Selector for FiveM

-This script is an optimized version of `if-jobselectorv1`, originally developed by @deamonalex for Paradise Island RP.
+This script is an optimized version of `if-jobselectorv1`,

+This version was developed by @deamonalex for Paradise Island RP.
 It has been enhanced for better performance, security, and user experience in job selection within the FiveM platform.

 ## Original Script Support
 Support for the original script can be found at [IF-Developments Discord](https://discord.gg/if-developments).